 The risk of transmission of COVID-19 when handling waste is low.
 Waste handling should continue using safe routine procedures.

-Disposal of household waste
+Disposal of COVID-19 contaminated waste

 - Dispose of all used personal care items such as tissues, disposable masks, gloves in a rubbish bin that’s lined with a plastic bag.
+This includes used rapid antigen test (RAT) kits.

 - When the bin is three-quarters full, tie-off the plastic bag to prevent spillage of the contents.
 Avoid touching the inside of the bag and dispose of the bag into the general household red-lidded rubbish bin.